Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Abstract

 \section{Abstract}

-We investigate the role of quantum fluctuations in the dynamics of a bosonic Josephson junction in $D$ spatial dimensions, by using beyond mean-field Gaussian corrections.
+We investigate the role of quantum fluctuations in the dynamics of a bosonic Josephson junction in $D$ spatial dimensions, by using beyond-mean-field Gaussian corrections.
 We derive some key dynamical properties in a systematic way for $D=3, 2, 1$.
 In particular, we compute the Josephson frequency in the regime of low population imbalance.
 We also obtain the critical strength of the macroscopic quantum self-trapping.
 Our results show that quantum corrections increase the Josephson frequency in spatial dimensions $D=2$ and $D=3$, but they decrease it in the $D=1$ case.
-The critical strength of macroscopic quantum self-trapping is instead reduced by quantum fluctuations in $D=2$ and $D=3$ cases, while it is enhanced in the $D=1$ configuration.
+The critical strength of macroscopic quantum self-trapping is instead reduced by quantum fluctuations in $D=2$ and $D=3$ cases, while it is enhanced in the $D=1$ configuration. {\cblue We show that the difference between the cases of $D=2$ and $D=3$ on one side, and $D=1$ on the other, can be related to the qualitatively different dependence of the interaction strength on the scattering length in the different dimensions.}